abn-illia-lebid/abn-meetup/README.md

 If unit tests didn't help, use Functional.
 They are here to ensure correct communication between parts of your application.

 And E2E tests will let you know that you application is still producing correct result when it connects to the backend.
-Be careful with them.

 As a last resort, if nothing else helps.
 Add a test case to your manual testing plan.
 But be prepared to spend a lot of time in a long run.